kyma-project/community/docs/guidelines/releases-guidelines/07-api-gateway-release-process.md

 label: internal
 ---

-This document describes how to create a API Gateway release.
+This document describes how to create an API Gateway release.

 ## Release content